bcgov/entity/rfcs/rfc-team-notifications.md

 In the author's experience, the High / Low Importance flags on emails is used inconsistently and is therefore not useful for determining objective message priority.
 Internal guidance could be provided for better setting this flag, thereby adding a useful priority level to some emails, but since emails come from all different organizations, this is unlikely to be a general improvement.
 Therefore, the Importance flag is not discussed further in this RFC.

-Note that email is a good system to use for group discussions that include people who don't have access to MS Teams.
+:bulb: Email is a good system to use for group discussions that include people who don't have access to MS Teams.

-Email is also a good system to use for discussions that should be saved (eg, in a folder) for possible later retrieval.
+:bulb: Email is a good system to use for discussions that should be saved (eg, in a folder) for possible future reference.

+:warning: To access their government email account, non-government employees (ie, contractors) must use the browser version of Outlook (`summer.gov.bc.ca`).
+Unfortunately, this site times out every 5 minutes or so, meaning that government email (or calendar) notifications can easily be missed.
+To mitigate this, emails to contractors should also be sent to their non-gov email address.
+(Email forwarding appears to be disabled.)
+Also, contractors should login to `summer` to check for missed emails once a day or so.
+Resolving this issue is not in the scope of this RFC.

 ### Personal direct messaging